bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 - list of output names (by calling "getStreamsByTags()").
 Every output contains its own set of tags which are used to retrieve it.
 -  initiation of checkpoint (by calling "initiateCheckpoint()").

-..
-To see a flow chart on how these methods intercommunicate see the page `Regular Streaming Engine`_ .
+To see a flow chart on how these methods intercommunicate see the :ref:`Regular_Streaming_Engine` section.

 Batch module